Ernyoke/ervin-szilagyi-static-site/src/articles/fluentbit-with-ecs-configuration-tips-and-tricks.md

 }
 ```

-We can provide this input as an one-liner, but it would be more ideal if we could put this into a file a stream the content of the file.
-A work-around which I've been using is the write a simple bash script and use `exec` type input.
+We can provide this JSON document as an one-liner, but it would be more ideal if we could put this into a file, and point the input to use that to generate records.
+Unfortunately, this is not supported with `dummy`.
+A work-around which I've been using to accomplish this is use `exec` instead of `dummy`. `exec` can take the content from standard output of the script and generate records based on that.

 The bash script would look like this: